giov222/giov222/README.md

 ## 🧑‍💻 About Me
 I am a high school student passionate about programming.

-## 🚀 Projects I'm Working On
-- A Flutter app

-## 📘 My GitHub Projects
-- **Minecraft Plugin** - A plugin that provides death coordinates and transfers loot into a chest

 [🔗 All My Repositories](https://github.com/tuo-username)

 ## 📫 Contact Me